biometrics/openbr/docs/docs/api_docs/cl_api.md

 * **arguments:**

 		br -gui

 * **wraps:** N/A

 ### -objects {: #objects }

 Returns names and parameters for the requested objects.
-Each object is newline seperated.
-Arguments are seperated from the object name with a tab.
+Each object is newline separated.
+Arguments are separated from the object name with a tab.
 This function uses [QRegExp][QRegExp] syntax

 * **arguments:**

 		-objects [abstraction [implementation]]

 * **wraps:** [br_objects](c_api/functions.md#br_objects)

 ### -about {: #about }